 - The shear stress is evenly distributed along the section width, that is, the shear stress at each point on the horizontal line parallel to the neutral axis is equal.

-When the height width ratio of the section is greater than 2, the solution based on the above assumption has sufficient accuracy compared with the exact solution of the elastic theory.
+When the height-to-width ratio of the section is greater than 2, the solution based on the above assumption is accurate enough compared to the exact solution from elastic theory.

 The resultant force of normal stress on the left section is: